Click on the title for more information, where available.

 Voices and Orchestra (Fl, Fl/Picc, Ob, Cl, Cl/Bcl, Bsn, 2 Hn, 2 Tpt, Tbn, Tba, Timp, Perc, Hp, Pno, Strings).
 Lust (2 Sop, 2 MS, Ten, 2 Bari) duration c.
 7′.
 Sloth (sop, 2 bari) duration c.
 5′.
 First performed 6 November 2015 by Victorian Opera with Orchestra Victoria, conducted by Tahu Matheson and directed by Cameron Menzies.
 Cast: Kate Amos, Nathan Lay, Elizabeth Lewis, Emma Muir-Smith, Michael Petrucelli, Cristina Russo & Matthew Tng.
 Other sins composed by Julian Langdon, Mark Viggiani & Jessica Wells.

-Solo works for flute, clarinet, oboe, bassoon, and piano (performance in 2021)
+Solo works for clarinet, oboe, bassoon, and piano (rescheduled performance in 2022)

-New work for double reed trio (performance in 2021)
+New work for double reed trio (rescheduled performance in 2022)